APSL/django-yubin/docs/index.rst

 For sending and queuing emails, Yubin replaces the standard Django Email Backend with its own.
-Instead of sending emails synchronously trough a SMTP server, Yubin saves emails in your database and sends them asynchronously using the `Celery <https://docs.celeryq.dev/en/stable/>`_ distributed task queue.
+Instead of sending emails synchronously trough a SMTP server, Yubin saves emails in your database (and optionally in a file storage) and sends them asynchronously using the `Celery <https://docs.celeryq.dev/en/stable/>`_ distributed task queue.

 Advantages
 ----------